 As I’ve been bunny hopping from one country to the next over the past 7 years, it’s nice to find a place to settle for a while.
 Malaysia has been one of the most fascinating places I’ve lived and it didn’t take long to adjust to life here.

 For some who move to KL as the first Southeast Asian stop, then there’ll surely be a few initial frustrations.
-Sometimes I witness this from fellow teachers at school, although anywhere in the world requires a settling in period.
-Regardless, many expats stay for a long time and some a lifetime.
-Even the last two visitors I had in KL said they could happily move here!
+Although anywhere in the world requires a settling in period and the pros do outweigh any potential difficulties.
+Generally, living here is convenient and easy, particularly compared to other Asian countries.
+Many expats I’ve known renew their contracts to stay for longer, and some never leave!

 As I already had two years under my belt in Thailand, KL in comparison is a doddle.
 A friend who relocated to KL here before I did described life in the city as ‘expat living for dummies’ because it’s so easy.
 And it very much is.
 Standards are much more “western” than other places in the region and the language barriers are few.